 When the cloud cleared, the bullet holes riddling the wall opposite became apparent.
-As did the bodies.
+As did the small bodies.
 They were toppled over each other, limbs tangled up with one another, eyes still wide in horror.
 Red pools spread across the floor.

 Cadence rubbed her neck and turned to face Verga.
 “Okay, okay, that’s done an over with, I’d like to—”

 A pistol was pointed squarely in her face.